johannesbraun54/El-pollo-loco/README.md

 ## Usage

 1. Open the `index.html` file in a web browser.
-2. Follow the game instructions to complete the levels.
+2. Follow the game instructions to complete the game.
+Jump with Character PEPE on small hostile chickens.
+Collect coins and salsa bottles for beating the big Endboss - and winning the game.

 ## Technologies